nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 ### Enchancements Contributed:

-1. Implemented storage system, excluding cheat-sheets.<br>
+1. Implemented ModuleList class and storage system, excluding cheat-sheets.<br>
-   > I implemented the Writer, Loader and ModuleList class.
-To ensure that the storage work reliably even as the others change their parts, I implemented my own code to split and read the data.
 1. Implemented shortcut listener for text editor.
-   > Using KeyListener, I implemented shortcuts such as "esc" to close and "ctrl-s" to save.
+   > Using KeyListener, I implemented shortcuts such as "ctrl-s" to save.
 The shortcuts would call methods that Hemrish created in the TextEditor class.
 1. Cleaned up code for most components.<br>
    > I cleaned up the code after we merged our parts for V1.0 as there were inconsistencies and duplicates.
 This includes shifting of constants and messages to their respective classes, removing of duplicate methods, etc...
 1. Added days remaining for undone task and used it for sorting.